 The objectives of the LLC shall be:

-To provide leadership in the continuous improvement of effective and properly administered library/media services in the community and technical colleges in the State of Washington.
+To provide leadership in the continuous improvement of effective and properly administered library services in the community and technical colleges in the State of Washington.

 To propose goals, develop and implement programs and procedures that are established by a consensus of the membership, assigned by the IC, or occur as a result of legislative action.

-To serve as an effective statewide communication medium for information related to library/media services as they effect community and technical colleges.
+To serve as an effective statewide communication medium for information related to library services as they effect community and technical colleges.

 To support the research initiatives of the IC.

-To advise and make recommendations to the IC on library/media issues.
+To advise and make recommendations to the IC on library issues.

-To work with appropriate agencies and organizations to develop and promote an understanding of library/media services and management.
+To work with appropriate agencies and organizations to develop and promote an understanding of library services and management.

-To provide mutual exchange of information and ideas for the purpose of increasing the effectiveness of library/media services.
+To provide mutual exchange of information and ideas for the purpose of increasing the effectiveness of library services.

 To provide opportunities for professional development.